Debt Camel

 • What is an “unaffordable” loan?

-• Template letter to ask Provident for a refund
+• Template letter for doorstep loan refunds

 • Contact details for doorstep lenders